DanielBatesUK/photo-gallery/README.md

 ### Run

-After you made sure the THen start the app with either:
+After you made sure the .env file is ready you can then start the app with either:

 ```Shell
 node server.js